discos/characterization/docs/user.rst

    .. code-block:: console

-      $ cd performance  # Go to the root of the project
+      $ cd performe  # Go to the root of the project
       $ poetry shell  # Activate the virtual environment

    Now you run the procedure by executing the command ``performe``